 The Quad Cities has a lot of options for all types of adults planning a weekend trip away or a local “staycation” from the Active to the Adventurous, or for the more Artistic.

 For the Active Adult, the Quad Cities has many physically engaging activities to choose from.
 Each city has a variety of parks to visit as well as walking and bicycle paths on both sides of the Mississippi River.
-You can rent a bicycle at Union Station in Davenport, Iowa, or at the Moline Centre in Illinois.
+You can rent a bicycle at the RiverCenter in Davenport, Iowa, or at the Moline Centre in Illinois.

 There are more than 20 golf courses surrounding the area, including TPC Deere Run, where the John Deere Classic is held every year in July.
 Here is a list of the courses around the towns.